 Bide was forced to work in the blistering heat without safety precautions or pay.
 With no other option open to him, he returned home saddled with debt.
 While Bide ultimately returned home to tell his story, thousands of others never get that chance.

 Right now we have an opportunity to help.
-The Minister of Labor made promises to make substantial reform to the kafala system, ensuring the protection of migrant workers.4 Now, the deadline for these reforms has passed.
+The Ministry of Labor made promises to make substantial reform to the kafala system, ensuring the protection of migrant workers.3

-Call on the Minister of Labor to deliver on critical reforms he promised and end the forced labor in Qatar.
+Call on the Ministry of Labor to deliver on critical reforms they promised and end forced labor in Qatar.